R31Z/JS-questions-and-answers/Questions and Answers.md

     </HTML>
 ## 27. What Does A JavaScript Function Result When It Has No Return Statement?
 If a function doesn’t use the return statement, then it returns undefined as the return value.
+However, the browser won’t print anything in its console as it ignores if the expression returns an undefined value.
+But if we explicitly call such a function inside the console.log() method, then it’ll print exact value.

+    function test(){}

+    console.log(test()); // will print 'undefined'